ROTARC/ADAPT/README.md

 - Use git for source version control of your code.
 Regularly make atomic commits.
 Update the version in `src/__version__.py` and create a git tag at the corresponding commit whenever the code has reached a next milestone or stable state.
-Data and output do not belong in a git repository.
+Data (possibly except for test data) and output do not belong in a git repository.
 - Analysis workflows often have two stages: first process and analysis data from individual measurements or subjects, then combine data for a final comparison.
   Avoid looping over measurements or subjects for complex analysis workflows in